LakunleD/movie/README.md

-# Strapi application
+# Movie app

-A quick description of your strapi application
+The backend for a simple movie application using strapi.